zigazajc007/Nicehash-Stats/README.md

 ## EULA
 You have all rights to edit NiceHash Stats.
-But if you want to publish it you need to write my name and surname: Ziga Zajc and write my BTC wallet:
+But if you want to publish it you need to write my name, surname (Ziga Zajc) and write my BTC wallet:
 **3QY8DB1zfoGv3VrL36MrmwuQhj8bzYet5n**

 ## Images